 We believe the scriptures that follow are the most relevant to resolving this matter.
-[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]
+[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we are quoting a source that uses a different translation.]

 Deuteronomy.
 14:1a: You [the Israelites] are the children of the LORD your God.